megaease/easeprobe/README.md

 - **SSH**.
 Run a remote command via SSH and check the result.
 Support the bastion/jump server ([SSH Command Probe Configuration](./docs/Manual.md#74-ssh-command-probe-configuration))
 - **TLS**.
 Connect to a given port using TLS and (optionally) validate for revoked or expired certificates ( [TLS Probe Configuration](./docs/Manual.md#75-tls-probe-configuration) )
 - **Host**.
 Run an SSH command on a remote host and check the CPU, Memory, and Disk usage. ( [Host Load Probe](./docs/Manual.md#76-host-resource-usage-probe-configuration) )
 - **Client**.
 The following native clients are supported.
-For mTLS refer to [Native Client Probe Configuration](./docs/Manual.md#77-native-client-probe-configuration)
+They all supports the mTLS and the data checking, please refer to [Native Client Probe Configuration](./docs/Manual.md#77-native-client-probe-configuration)
   - **MySQL**.
 Connect to a MySQL server and run the `SHOW STATUS` SQL.
   - **Redis**.
 Connect to a Redis server and run the `PING` command.
   - **Memcache**.
 Connect to a Memcache server and run the `version` command or validate a given key/value pair.